-An applicant must satisfactorily complete all subspecialty training before the first day of the month in which the examination is administered.
+An applicant must satisfactorily complete all subspecialty training one month before the scheduled administration of the examination.
 An applicant whose contracted training period does not expire before the first day of the month of the examination will not be eligible for that examination, even if all formal training has been completed earlier and the remaining time is used only for leave.

-No credit will be given for subspecialty training during the core general pediatric residency or a chief residency.
+No credit will be given for subspecialty training during the core general pediatrics residency or a chief residency.

 The program director is responsible for notifying all fellows of the scholarly activity requirements necessary for certification upon entry to the subspecialty training program.
 Furthermore, in the description of the candidate’s scholarly activity performance on the Verification of Competence Form, the program director must provide a description of the experiences on which the acceptable evidence of scholarly activity is based.

 All fellows must participate in a core curriculum in scholarly activities.
 This curriculum should provide skills that lead to an in-depth understanding of biostatistics, clinical and laboratory research methodology, study design, preparation of applications for funding and/or approval of clinical or research protocols, critical literature review, principles of evidence based medicine, ethical principles involving clinical research, and the achievement of proficiency in teaching.
 In addition to participating in a core curriculum in scholarly activities, all fellows will be expected to engage in projects in which they develop hypotheses or in projects of substantive scholarly exploration and analysis that require critical thinking.
 Areas in which scholarly activity may be pursued include, but are not limited to: basic, clinical, or translational biomedicine; health services; quality improvement; bioethics; education; and public policy.